The 8 Limbs of Yoga

 Honouring the roots of Yoga

 I’m not a fan of yoga classes that strip out only one or two of the limbs of yoga.
 I seek to honour the full scope and roots of yoga as much as possible.
-This influences the way in which I teach and what I teach.
+This influences what and how I teach.

 Your invitation

-If you’re a woman over forty who feels drawn to Slow Mindful Yoga that honours yoga roots, check out my classes <HERE>.
-They are accessible for all women over forty whatever your shape, size, level of fitness, or ability.
+If you’re a woman who feels drawn to Slow Mindful Yoga that honours yoga roots, contact me.

 With love,

-Often described as one of the most authentic and inspiring souls you can meet, Alisoun is on a mission to improve the lives of 100,000 people–by making it easier for women over forty to thrive, make the most of life, and have more impact in the world.
+Often described as one of the most authentic and inspiring souls you can meet, Alisoun is on a mission to improve the lives of 100,000 people–by making it easier for midlife women to thrive, make the most of life, and have more impact in the world.

-Alisoun’s personal support, online group programs, mentoring, talks, and best-selling books Heartatude: The 9 Principles of Heart-Centered Success and have favorably changed the good fortune of thousands of people worldwide.
+Alisoun’s personal support, online group programs, mentoring, talks, and best-selling books Heartatude: The 9 Principles of Heart-Centered Success and Nourishing Friendships have favourably changed the good fortune of thousands of people worldwide.
 She loves travelling, exploring, and living by the beach in Scotland.

 You can connect with Alisoun here: